 The experienced criminal defense attorneys at Worgul, Sarna, & Ness would be happy to discuss your specific legal situation more.
 Contact us for a free legal consultation today.

 The police are not asking me questions anymore.
 Am I no longer a suspect?

 Not necessarily.
-The police may not be bothering you directly anymore, but they may be filing a complaint with the magistrate.
+The police may not be bothering you directly anymore, but they may be filing a complaint with the magistrate (district judge).
 The complaint identifies you as a defendant and summarizes the charges.
 The magistrate reviews the complaint and then issues a summons or a warrant, depending on the crime.

 What is the difference between a summons and an arrest?

-In Pennsylvania, both a summons and a warrant for arrest are issued by a magistrate (district judge).
-A magistrate issues a summons or an arrest warrant after receiving and reviewing the complaint.
-A summons is issued for less serious crimes and commands you to come before the magistrate on a scheduled date and time for your preliminary hearing.
-A warrant for arrest are for more serious crimes and with an arrest, you are likely to be taken into police custody and held in jail until bail is set.
+In Pennsylvania, both a summons and a warrant for arrest are issued by a magistrate after they receive and review the complaint.
+A summons is issued for less severe crimes and commands you to come before the magistrate on a scheduled date and time for your preliminary hearing.
+A warrant is for more serious crimes and with an arrest, you are likely to be taken into police custody and held in jail until bail is set.

 What if I already spoke to police before reading this?